Ivor Dent

 Ivor Graham Dent, CM (February 7, 1924 – March 29, 2009) was a politician from Alberta, Canada.
-He served as mayor of Edmonton (1968-1974) and was a candidate for the House of Commons of Canada and the Legislative Assembly of Alberta on behalf of the CCF and the NDP parties.
+He served as mayor of Edmonton from 1968-1974 and was a candidate for the House of Commons of Canada and the Legislative Assembly of Alberta on behalf of the CCF and the NDP parties.

 Early life

 Ivor Dent was born in Prince Albert, Saskatchewan on February 7, 1924.
 During World War II, he attempted to enlist in the Royal Canadian Air Force, but was rejected.
-He subsequently took work as an office boy for Canadian Pacific until he was accepted to the air force a year later; he served as a bombardier for three years.
+He subsequently took work as an office boy for Canadian Pacific until he was accepted to the air force a year later where he served as a bombardier for three years.

-After the war, he married his wife, Aileen, in 1948 while he was studying science at the University of Saskatchewan; the couple had four children.
-Ivor Dent graduated with a Bachelor of Arts in science in 1949.
+After the war, he married his wife, Aileen in 1948 while he was studying science at the University of Saskatchewan.
+The couple had four children.
+Ivor Dent graduated with a Bachelor of Arts in Science in 1949.

 Three years later, he and his wife moved to Edmonton and Dent enrolled at the University of Alberta, from which he earned a Bachelor of Education.
 After earning his second degree, he moved to Enchant, Alberta, where he taught for a year before returning to Edmonton to teach.
 He earned his third university degree, a Master of Administration, from the University of Alberta in 1956 and continued to teach.

 Early political career

 Dent's first bid for office took place during the 1955 Alberta election, when he ran in Edmonton for the Co-operative Commonwealth Federation.
 He placed twenty-fifth of thirty candidates in the first ballot (the multi-seat constituency used a single transferable vote electoral system at the time) and was eliminated from contention on subsequent ballots.

-Dent turned his attention to municipal politics; In the 1957 municipal election, he ran for alderman on Edmonton City Council.
-He finished seventh out of nineteen, falling short of the top five placing needed to be elected.
+Dent turned his attention to municipal politics.
+In the 1957 municipal election, he ran for alderman on Edmonton City Council.
+He finished seventh out of nineteen, falling short of the top five placings needed to be elected.
 Efforts during the 1959 and 1960 elections (in which he placed tenth of seventeen and eighth of fifteen, respectively) were similarly unsuccessful, and Dent took a two-year hiatus from politics, to earn his doctorate in educational administration from the University of Oregon.

 Upon his return to Edmonton, he took up a position as a school vice principal.
 He ran for the leadership of the newly formed Alberta New Democratic Party in January 1962, losing to Neil Reimer, but was elected party president.

 Dent ran in the 1963 federal election in Edmonton East for the New Democratic Party.
 He finished fourth of five candidates, defeating only Communist W.A.
 Tuomi, as incumbent Progressive Conservative William Skoreyko was handily re-elected.

 Dent was finally elected to office in the 1963 municipal election, when he was elected to a one-year aldermanic term (he placed fourth of sixteen).
 He was re-elected to a two-year term in the 1964 municipal election, in which he placed fifth of forty-six candidates, and in the 1966 election, in which he placed second out of forty-four candidates.